vallarinosimone1992/dRICH_prototype_analysis/README.md

 1. Set the environment variable $DRICH_SUITE
 2. Clone this repository inside $DRICH_SUITE
 3. Run the setenv.sh script
 4. In $DRICH_SUITE/DATA, create a software link (ln -s) between dRICH_DATA and the path to the directory which contain the prototype data.
+(Or simply, put directly the dRICH_DATA directory inside the $DRICH_SUITE/DATA);
 5. In $DRICH_SUITE/DATA, create a software link (ln -s) between GEM_DATA and the path to the directory which contain the tracking data.
+(Again as point 4)
 6. Then you are ready to compile the software.

 * * *